kmr-utkarsh/parallel-nme/README.md

 ## Running

-In it's current state, the program utilizes only a single GPU, whichever is available first.
+The program utilizes only a single GPU, whichever is available first.
 The first card is identified by `/proc/driver/nvidia/gpus/0/` in Linux-based systems.
 Consult [this page](http://us.download.nvidia.com/XFree86/Linux-x86/304.132/README/procinterface.html) for documentation.

 The program `cudaGTOM` will generate the modules from a corresponding co-expression matrix.
 The coexpression-matrix must be an undirected graph, stored as an adjacency-matrix in a CSV file.